AdobeXD/plugin-samples/known-issues.md

 ## User Interface

-- Single-line text fields are limited to 150 characters
 - Checkboxes may fail to render correctly if in a scrollable container.
 To work around this issue, make sure the containing element has a background color. (`transparent` does not count; macOS only.)
-- Images within dialogs may not render until the dialog has stopped animating (macOS only).
 - Dialogs are neither movable nor resizable.
-- Dialogs on UWP may not expand or shrink appropriately to fit the content.
-This will be fixed in a future release.
 - It is not possible to show multiple dialogs at once, *except* for file and folder pickers.
-- On UWP, showing multiple dialogs in sequence may result in a crash.
 - It is not possible to trigger the emoji selector in a text field on macOS.
 - It is not possible to intercept the **ESC** gesture when dismissing a dialog.
 Dialogs are always dismissible using **ESC**.
 - SVG images are not supported in the UI.
 - When tabbing in a scroll view, the scroll view is not automatically scrolled to ensure the target control is in view (macOS Only).
 - When **TAB**ing in Windows 10, the focus border may appear incorrectly on some elements.
 - Inline layout is not supported.
 Inline elements will render as `block` elements instead.
-- Tab order is not working correctly on macOS.
+- On Windows 10, the tab order in a dialog's footer may be reversed.

 ### HTML Elements

 - It is not currently possible to set a checkbox to `checked` without also passing a value to the attribute.
 This means `<input type="checkbox" checked/>` will fail to render a checked checkbox.
 Instead you must use `<input type="checkbox" checked="true" />`
 - Interactive Widgets do not support `Pointer%` events
-- `keypress` and `keyup` are not currently supported.
+- `keypress` and `keyup` are not currently supported on macOS.
 - `<option>` tags *must* have a `value` attribute, or referencing the `select`'s `value` property will return `undefined`.
 - `<select value="…"/>` does not show the value as selected.
 Instead, get a reference to the element and call `setAttribute("value", …)`.
 - In React, checkboxes do not trigger `change` events.
 You can use a `ref` instead to assign an event handler. `<input type="checkbox" ref={el && el.addEventListener("change", e => /*…*/)} />`